• Skip to Content

 Primary Data Collection Waiver

 The Curriculum Committee of the Department of Epidemiology acknowledges that in the era of "big data", many important research questions can be satisfactorily answered and insights gained from pooling large data sets.
 As these are often long-standing collaborative research studies, they would be impossible to complete by one student during a training program.
 Therefore, the department developed policy and waiver documents to be developed and discussed by the thesis advisory committee and included in the doctoral proposal document.
-Students can access these under the PhD Policies section of this e-catalogue.
+Students can access these under the PhD Policies section of this e-catalogue and on the Sharepoint site for current students.

 Student Evaluations